For Our Clients Since 1935

 Third, don’t try to be a hero by refusing medical treatment or telling everyone that you are alright when in fact you have pain.
 Some people, men usually, are brought up to believe it is a weakness to complain, or to admit to pain.
 But if you say “I’m alright” or if you wait a few days to get medical treatment because you are trying to “tough it out”, this will hurt your case.
 The insurance company lawyer will point out to the jury that, by your own admission, you had “no pain” at the time of the accident, that you did not seek or need treatment, and that you only felt pain “after you consulted a lawyer”!
 That’s right, they will argue that you made the whole thing up with your lawyer just to get money.

 Finally, never talk to the other guy’s insurance carrier about the details of your accident or your pain and injuries, and certainly don’t talk to them about settling your case.
-Before you do any of that, you need to consult with a reputable lawyer, and not just a regular lawyer, but one who has a solid reputation for handling personal injury cases.
-Contact us today for a free consultation.What if I can’t afford an attorney?
+Before you do any of that, you need to consult with a reputable car accident lawyer, and there are several in the Syracuse and surrounding areas.
+Contact us today for a free consultation.

 That’s impossible.
 A reputable personal injury attorney will not charge you for an initial consultation.
 Michaels & Smolak will give you a free consultation.
 If we decide to represent you, we will charge you on a contingency fee basis, which is usually 1/3 of the net recovery we obtain for you, whether from a settlement or from a jury.
 Since the initial consultation is free, why wait?
 Contact us today for a free consultation.

 Michaels & Smolak has recovered millions of dollars for clients injured in automobile collisions and for other injuries to cover their medical bills, lost earnings, pain and suffering, and more.
-If you or a loved one has been a victim of an automobile accident, contact usfor a free consultation with an experienced lawyer who can inform you of your legal rights and maximize your compensation.What if I have more questions?
+If you or a loved one has been a victim of an automobile accident, contact usfor a free consultation with an experienced lawyer who can inform you of your legal rights and maximize your compensation.

 Contact us for a free consultation.
 We will answer all your questions at no cost.